 We know our readers love spending time browsing social media and websites to get their science fix from online chemistry resources.
-To give you a hand, we’ve put together a list of our 7 favourite chemistry resources on the internet, which we believe are some of the best out there.
+To give you a hand, we’ve put together a list of our seven favourite chemistry resources in 2021, which we believe are some of the best out there.

 In this post: